How to Write an SDS: Your Guide to SDS Authoring as a Supplier in Canada

 Use an accredited, independent, off-site laboratory to do your analyses.

-Check to see if the lab has experience doing analyses on your type hazardous product, including the industry and its regulations.
+Check to see if the lab has experience doing analyses on your type of hazardous product, including the industry and its regulations.

 Accreditation of the lab is important (i.e. NALA, SCC, ISO).